rara1803/Smart-Car-Driver-Monitoring-App-for-Commercial-Fleet-Management/README.md

 ## Status of this repo

 **This repo contains the pipeline source code, not a runnable package.** The fine-tuned weights (`yolopv2.pt`), the exported TensorRT engine (`yolopv2_full.engine`), and the `utils/utils.py` helper module were stored only on the Jetson Orin Nano used for development.
-That device was later reset by another user before those files could be backed up, so they are not recoverable and are not included here.

 What that means in practice: